 This statement is incorrect.
 Estimates based on official statistics for the fiscal year 2014-15 are reported in Table 5.
 Among the four types of licensed childcare, there was only 2% excess capacity or less in CPEs and in reduced-fee private garderies, but 16% in family-based care and a whopping 43% in full-fee private garderies.
 There was more than enough excess capacity for every parent to get a space somewhere in the system.
-These estimates are easy to derive from widely available official reports, but the two FI authors chose to rely instead on an obscure CBC report of 2006 on waiting lists in the early 2000 period.
+These estimates are easy to derive from widely available official reports, but the two FI authors chose to rely instead on an obscure CBC report of 2006 pointing to around 35,000 families on waiting lists in the early 2000 period.
 Things have evolved since.
+The last line of Table 5 implies that there were about 30,000 available spaces that were unoccupied on average in 2014-15 (273,968 - 244,193 = 29,775).

-The fact that the excess capacity in CPEs and reduced-fee private garderies is a small frictional 2% or less is likely related to the good-excellent average quality of this type of childcare, pictured in Chart 4 above.
+The fact that the excess capacity in CPEs and reduced-fee private garderies is a small frictional 2% or less is likely related to the good-to-excellent average quality of this type of childcare, pictured in Chart 4 above.
 Even if the net after-tax cost of a space in family childcare or in full-fee private garderies is about the same as in CPEs, many parents prefer the CPE option when they are aware of the higher quality of services there.
 They apply for a space in a CPE, and use family or private childcare as a temporary option until they get a favourable answer to their CPE request.